 The 336th Training Group, Fairchild Air Force Base, Wash., is the Air Force's sole unit responsible for training the famed SERE (Survival, Evasion, Resistance, Escape) specialists who in turn train more than 6,000 students a year from this base alone.
 Becoming a SERE instructor takes great physical strength and endurance.
 The majority of those who attempt the training will fail.
-Those who graduate stay at Fairchild instructing for three years before moving on to one of the group's five geographically separated detachments or being assigned operations support squadrons around the Air Force to conduct SERE refresher training for aircrews.
+Those who graduate stay at Fairchild instructing for three years before moving on to one of the group's geographically separated detachments or being assigned operations support squadrons around the Air Force to conduct SERE refresher training for aircrews.

 Return with Honor.